Articaine: Medical uses

 Articaine is used for pain control.
 Articaine causes a transient and completely reversible state of anesthesia (loss of sensation) during (dental) procedures.

 Articaine (as Cyklx) is indicated for ocular surface anesthesia prior to ocular procedures and/or intraocular injections.

 In dentistry, articaine is used mainly for infiltration injections.
 Articaine, while not proven, has been associated with higher risk of nerve damage when used as a block technique.
 However, articaine is able to penetrate dense cortical bone — as found in the lower jaw (mandible) — more than most other local anaesthetics.

 In people with hypokalemic sensory overstimulation, lidocaine is not very effective, but articaine works well.

 Studies comparing lidocaine and articaine found that articaine is more effective than lidocaine in anaesthetising the posterior first molar region.
 Articaine has been found to be 3.81 times more likely than lidocaine to produce successful anaesthesia when used for infiltration injections.
 However, there is no evidence to support the use of articaine over lidocaine for inferior alveolar nerve blocks.
 Furthermore, articaine has been demonstrated to be superior to lidocaine for use of supplementary infiltration following persistent pain despite a successful inferior dental nerve block with lidocaine.

+A recent systematic review with meta-analysis has showed that buccal infiltration of articaine for mandibular first molars with symptomatic irreversible pulpitis can be employed effectively in clinical practice.